Global relaxation of bistable solutions for gradient systems in one unbounded spatial dimension: Stability at one end of space

-The following lemma states that if the firewall function is dominated by a translate of the no-escape hull at a certain date, then it remains dominated in the future by the function defined by the no-escape hull travelling (to the right) at the no-escape speed (see \cref{fig:graph_hull}). \begin{lemma}[bound on invasion speed] For every $x_0$ in $\rr$ and $t_0$ in $[0,+\infty)$, if
+The following lemma states that if the firewall function is bounded from above by a translate of the no-escape hull at a certain time (to simplify the presentation, at the time $t=0$), then in the future it remains bounded from above by translates of this hull travelling at the no-escape speed (see \cref{fig:graph_hull}). \begin{lemma}[firewall remaining below travelling hull] For every $x_0$ in $\rr$, if